 def build(self): if len(self.leaves) == 1: self.root = self.leaves[0] return if len(self.leaves) % 2 != 0: self.leaves.append(self.leaves[-1]) self.leaves = [ hashlib.sha256(json.dumps(leaf, sort_keys=True).encode()).hexdigest() for leaf in self.leaves ]

-def build(self): ... # Pair the leaves and hash them self.leaves = [ self.leaves[i:i + 2] for i in range(0, len(self.leaves), 2) ] self.leaves = [ hashlib.sha256((self.leaves[0][0] + self.leaves[0][1]).encode()).hexdigest() if len(self.leaves[0]) == 2 else self.leaves[0][0] for self.leaves[0] in self.leaves ] self.build()
+def build(self): ... self.leaves = [ self.leaves[i:i + 2] for i in range(0, len(self.leaves), 2) ] self.leaves = [ hashlib.sha256((self.leaves[0][0] + self.leaves[0][1]).encode()).hexdigest() if len(self.leaves[0]) == 2 else self.leaves[0][0] for self.leaves[0] in self.leaves ] self.build()

 def get_root(self): if self.root is None: self.build() return self.root